aaronj1335/aaronj1335.github.com/_posts/2014-07-18-if-underscore-was-written-in-es6.md

-this is good code. it separates business concerns (like getting a user's age and determining whether they're active) from the mechanism of iterating over the arrays (this is [a thing][sepofpolicyandmechanism]). and it's actually common to have pipelines of underscore functions like this. so common in fact, underscore and lodash provide [a chaining functionality][chain] to reduce some boilerplate.
+this is good code. it separates business concerns (like getting a user's age and determining whether they're active) from the mechanism of iterating over the arrays (this is [a thing][sepofpolicyandmechanism]). depending on the amount of data-munging you've got to do, these pipelines of functions can grow deeper, and it's actually so common that underscore and lodash provide [a chaining functionality][chain] to reduce some boilerplate.

 the problem is that a lot of the steps you would have in these chains like `map`, `filter`, `flatten`, etc. produce intermediate arrays. that's wasted